charlenelyu/pro-mern-stack/README.md

   - In the `onChange()` method, get the name of the field from the event’s target, and set the new state.
 Note that the recommended way is to supply a callback to the `setState` method that takes in the previous state and returns a new state.
   - Add lifecycle methods `componentDidMount()` and `componentDidUpdate()` to load the data.
   - In `handleSubmit()`, let’s just display the contents of the issue on the console for now.
+- Specialized Input Component
+  - Ideally, we want the form’s state to store the fields in their natural data types.
+We also want all of the data type conversion routines to be shared.
+  - A good solution is to make reusable UI components for the non-string inputs.
+    - In all these components, we’ll take the approach of a disjoint state.
+    - When the user is not editing the component, the component is controlled and its only function is to display the current value.
+    - When the user starts editing, we’ll make it an uncontrolled component.
+In this state, the value in the parent will not be updated, and the two values (current and edited) will be disjointed.
+Once the user has finished editing, the two values will be brought back in sync, provided the value is valid.
+- Number Input
+  - In this section, we'll create a specialized input component for number inputs.
+We’ll use this for the effort field in the Edit page in place of a plain `<input>` element.
+  - Create a new file called `NumInput.jsx` under `ui/src/` directory.
+    - Define the conversion functions that take in a string and convert to a number and vice versa.
+    - In the constructor of the component, set a state variable (which we will use as the value for the `<input>` element) after converting the value passed in as props to a string.
+    - In the `onChange()` handler, check for the input containing valid digits and set the state if it is, as we did in the filter form.
+    - In the `onBlur()` handler, call the parent’s `onChange()` when the input loses focus.
+While calling the parent’s `onChange()`, pass the value in the natural data type as a second argument.
+    - In the `render()` method, render an `<input>` element with the value set to the state variable and the `onChange()` and `onBlur()` handlers.
+Further, copy over all other properties that the parent may want to supply as part of props for the actual `<input>` element.
+  - In `IssueEdit.jsx`, use this new UI component.
+    - Replace `<input>` with `<NumInput>`
+    - In the `onChange()` handler, include the value in the natural data type that the component may send us as the second argument.
+    - After these changes, if test the application, we'll find that the value in the effort field doesn’t change when we use Next/Prev buttons.
+To solve this problem, we need to construct the component again with a new initial property.
+The best way to do this is to assign a `key` property to the component that changes when a new issue is loaded.
+    - Remove the replacement of `null` to an empty string for the effort field, as this will be handled by `NumInput`.
+  - Now, we should be able to edit the effort field and see that the value changes according to the issue object when you click on Next/Prev.
+Also, when clicking Submit, the value of effort displayed on the console is a number.

 ### troubleshooting